muhammedfurkandemir/muhammedfurkandemir/README.md

 ### Hi there 👋, I'm Furkan Demir
 #### Software Engineer

 I'm Furkan from Turkey, and I am a motivated software engineer with a passion for creating efficient solutions.
-Fluent in English and C# programming languages, including Unity3D and .NET systems.
-I am currently working on .NET and frontend technologies (HTML, CSS, JavaScript).
+Fluent in English and C# programming languages, including .NET systems.
+I am currently working on .NET and frontend technologies (HTML, CSS, JavaScript and React).

-:computer:  C# / .NET / JavaScript / Unity
+:computer:  C# / .NET / JavaScript / React

 - 🔭 I’m currently working on Backend and Frontend Development.
 - 🌱 I’m currently learning C# and JavaScript.